witb-world/longdog/README.md

 # What this is

 This tool will analyze the policies enforced by Group Policy in a AD Domain, track which objects inherit those policies, and report on common misconfigurations and potential paths to exploiting the Domain.
-This tool is being developed as a research project with [NCC Group](https://github.com/nccgroup).
+This tool was originally developed as a summer internship research project with [NCC Group](https://github.com/nccgroup).

 # How to run this